 From the distinct impression of his experience that he got from the spirit of Montgomery, Psychic Peter James has come to the conclusion that this restless spirit person was stuck here, unable to find the peace he was seeking here.
 He is still frustrated at being so close to a film come-back, actually clean and sober enough to act once again, but died from abusing drugs and alcohol.

 Psychic Peter James had two personal communications with Caroline and Montgomery Clift.
-He also from a very cold spot near the Academy Room, that he called a "tubular shaft," a doorway used by visiting spirit people who love The Roosevelt Hotel.
+He also found a very cold spot near the Academy Room, that he called a "tubular shaft," a doorway used by visiting spirit people who love The Roosevelt Hotel.

 Lisa of Contact Research Investigation Specialists [CRIS] recorded an EVP in Marilyn's old suite, "Help Me!"
 They conducted a paranormal investigation with Para-psychologist, Dr. Barry Taft.